mattermost/docs/source/process/support.md

 __IMPORTANT: Before asking for any database queries to be run, suggest a back-up is completed to prevent accidental data loss or corruption.__

 #### PostgreSQL or MySQL?
 Find out which database they are using.
-We only support PostgrSQL and MySQL currently.
+We only support PostgreSQL and MySQL currently.

 If they're using Amazon Aurora MySQL, and their issue seems like a race condition, it might be due to the multi-region lag that Aurora can have.
 If this is the case there may be a race in code we need to fix. @christopher will know more.